-Should Europe hope for a Biden victory in November?
-It’s no secret that transatlantic relations have been strained of late, with the US and Europe chafing over everything from steel and aluminum tariffs, to NATO spending, to US withdrawal from the Iran nuclear deal.
+Should Europe rejoice over Biden’s victory?
+It’s no secret that transatlantic relations had been strained under President Trump, with the US and Europe chafing over everything from steel and aluminum tariffs, to NATO spending, to US withdrawal from the Iran nuclear deal.

 In 2018, President Donald Trump said he believed that the “European Union was formed in order to take advantage of [America] on trade, and that’s what they’ve done”.
 Meanwhile, Chancellor Angela Merkel of Germany and French President Emmanuel Macron have both been signalling their desire for Europe to chart a more independent course from its ally across the pond.
 Is it too late to patch things up?